meteor/meteor/content/build-tool.md

 You have two options for adding packages from Atmosphere to your app:

-1. Use the command line: `meteor add kadira:flow-router`
+1. Use the command line: `meteor add kadira:flow-router`.
-2. Edit the file in your app under `.meteor/packages`, and add the package name anywhere in the file
+2. Edit the file in your app under `.meteor/packages`, and add the package name anywhere in the file.

 These options will add the newest version of the desired package that is compatible with the other packages in your app.
 If you want to specify a particular version, you can specify it by adding a suffix to the package name, like so: `meteor add kadira:flow-router@2.10.0`.